5 Ballet Skills to Effectively Improve Your Dancing

 Timing is key in dance.
-While learning a new ballet technique or move, time your move to do it slowly to understand each associated mini move.
+While learning a new ballet technique or move, time your move to do it slowly to understand each associated mini movement.
 Understand the sequence and define the speed accordingly.
-Take a mental note of each bend and twirl to flawlessly execute it.
+Take a mental note of each bend and twirl to execute it flawlessly.
 This is the secret of every successful dancer.

 Orientation is aimed to comprehend the ratio between your body and space.

 It allows you to maintain the perfect balance between the two so that your moves are more well-positioned.